 The death of her brother left Kathy numb, angry, scared, confused, but most of all alone.
 She was unable to speak to her parents who were understandably wrapped up in their own grief, and her fiancé was a soldier away serving a tour of duty in Northern Ireland.
 She felt isolated and totally alone.

 “I don't know really how I coped at that time,” she says.
 “I know that I began thinking about heaven and if it was a real place or if it was just made up to give us comfort in times of grief.”

 Kathy wasn't brought up in Christian household and had no real personal relationship with God.
 She continues: "I didn't really think about God until the passing of my brother, but questions about his existence were going around my head; if God was real then why did he let this happen?
 If he was real I hated him for what he had done to my brother."

 Battling with her emotions surrounding her brother's death, Kathy was also struggling in a difficult marriage.
-When she was eight months pregnant with her second child her husband’s violent streak emerged and he attacked her.

 Having divorced and become a single mother of two at only 25, Kathy continued to question God’s existence.
 She was unaware that soon her life would change again and her questions about God were about to be answered just when she was least expecting it.

 One afternoon after dropping off her children at school, Kathy felt strangely compelled to walk into her local church, St Peter's Church in Sheffield.
 She didn't know why as it was against her usual instincts, but life changed for her on that afternoon when she took her first steps with Christ.

 At 33, she reluctantly applied for Church Army and was amazed she was selected.
 “I only applied to prove to others that this wasn’t right for me, but God clearly had other plans,” she adds.